Automatic bug fixing: Limitations of automatic bug-fixing

 Automatic bug-fixing techniques that rely on a test suite do not provide patch correctness guarantees, because the test suite is incomplete and does not cover all cases.
 A weak test suite may cause generate-and-validate techniques to produce validated but incorrect patches that have negative effects such as eliminating desirable functionalities, causing memory leaks, and introducing security vulnerabilities.
 One possible approach is to amplify the failing test suite by automatically generating further test cases that are then labelled as passing or failing.
 To minimize the human labelling effort, an automatic test oracle can be trained that gradually learns to automatically classify test cases as passing or failing and only engages the bug-reporting user for uncertain cases.

 A limitation of generate-and-validate repair systems is the search space explosion.
 For a program, there are a large number of statements to change and for each statement there are a large number of possible modifications.
 State-of-the-art systems address this problem by assuming that a small modification is enough for fixing a bug, resulting in a search space reduction.

 The limitation of approaches based on symbolic analysis is that real world programs are often converted to intractably large formulas especially for modifying statements with side effects.

+A broader limitation is developer trust: a survey of more than 100 software practitioners found that existing test-suite-based repair tools cannot produce high-quality patches within a top-10 ranking and an acceptable time bound of one hour, and that developer trust is a prerequisite for wider adoption of automatic program repair.

 Benchmarks

 Benchmarks of bugs typically focus on one specific programming language.

 In C, the Manybugs benchmark collected by GenProg authors contains 69 real world defects and it is widely used to evaluate many other bug-fixing tools for C.

 In Java, the main benchmark is Defects4J now extensively used in most research papers on program repair for Java.
-Alternative benchmarks exist, such as the Quixbugs benchmark, which contains original bugs for program repair.
+A detailed study of 395 Defects4J patches found that 92% modify a single file, the median patch size is four lines, and nine repair patterns cover 95% of the bugs.
+Alternative benchmarks exist, such as the Quixbugs benchmark, which contains original bugs and has been used in program repair research.
 Other benchmarks of Java bugs include Bugs.jar, based on past commits.